 As mentioned, the interior of the Silverado HD is among its highlights, at least in higher trims.
-At the low end, the WT (work truck) is basic but functional, with a 3-passenger 40/20/40-split bench with vinyl upholstery and a small, 4.2-inch color display for audio functions.
-We recommend stepping up to the LT or LTZ trim, which comes with a more advanced infotainment system and flashes of bright work to complement cloth or leather seating.
+At the low end, the WT (work truck) is basic but functional, with a 3-passenger 40/20/40-split bench with vinyl upholstery, rearview camera and MyLink Radio with 7-inch color display.
+We recommend stepping up to the LT or LTZ trim, which comes with a more advanced infotainment system and flashes of brightwork to complement cloth or leather seating.
 Double-cab versions can accommodate up to three passengers in back for a total of six (or five if you opt for bucket seats in front).

-You can get a 2017 Chevrolet Silverado 2500 HD regular-cab work truck for a Manufacturer’s Suggested Retail Price (MSRP) around $35,000.
+You can get a 2018 Chevrolet Silverado 2500 HD regular-cab work truck for a Manufacturer’s Suggested Retail Price (MSRP) just under $36,000.
 Plan on spending a few thousand more for an LT version, or 10 grand more for an LTZ.
 A diesel-powered High Country Silverado 3500 HD with options can kiss $70,000 or more.
 Believe it or not, that price is in line with other maxed-out heavy-duty pickups.
 At the bottom end, a base Ram 2500 starts a couple of thousand below the Chevy, while a Ford Super Duty starts a touch below.
-The new Nissan Titan XD with a 5.0-liter Cummins diesel V8 is slated to start around $38,000.
-Check the Kelley Blue Book Fair Purchase Price to see what others in your area are paying for their 2017 Silverado HD.
+The new Nissan Titan XD with a 5.0-liter Cummins diesel V8 is slated to start around $38,500.
+Check the Kelley Blue Book Fair Purchase Price to see what others in your area are paying for their 2018 Silverado HD.
 The resale value of the Silverado HD is impressive, and springing for the diesel engine will help keep the value high.

 Being that it is a work truck at its core, a base Silverado HD won’t spoil you much.
 It will, however, bring you a beefy V8 engine, anti-lock disc brakes, air conditioning, locking rear differential, locking tailgate and stability control.
-The basic audio system in the Silverado HD WT (work truck) is an AM/FM radio with USB and auxiliary ports.
-We recommend at least stepping up to the LT model, which includes the Chevrolet MyLink audio system with 8-inch display, Bluetooth connectivity, CD player, GM's OnStar communications system with built-in 4G LTE and Wi-Fi connectivity, cloth interior and power windows.
+The basic audio system in the Silverado HD WT (work truck) is a MyLink infotainment system with six speakers, USB, Bluetooth connectivity, CD player and auxiliary ports.
+We recommend at least stepping up to the LT model, which includes an 8-inch display, GM's OnStar communications system with built-in 4G LTE and Wi-Fi connectivity, cloth interior and power windows.